 LSU Experimental is a podcast series that shares the research and the “behind the scenes” stories of LSU faculty, student, and alumni investigators across the disciplines.
 Listen and learn about the exciting topics of study and the individuals posing the questions.
+Each episode is recorded and produced in CxC Studio 151 on the campus of Louisiana State University, and is supported by LSU Communication across the Curriculum and LSU College of Science.
+LSU Experimental is hosted by Dr. Becky Carmichael and edited by Kyle Sirovy.

 Do you know a LSU faculty or student researcher we should feature?
 If so, tell us!